-3 Icon CSS Class
+Icon CSS Class

-The CSS class of the icon you wish to associate with the metric.
+The CSS class of the icon you wish to associate to the metric.
 This is used in the display of the metric.
 Rock uses the Font Awesome icon set by default, but any CSS based icon set can be used if properly configured.

-4 Subtitle
+Subtitle